Dalimil/Eventbrite-Tools/README.md

 This bot is intended to be run a short time (e.g. 10s) before Eventbrite event tickets are released (use the `ticket-info.js` script described above to find the ticket release time).
 Its main purpose is to secure tickets for events which are sold out very quickly.

-**Run this script only a short time before the tickets are released because it's quite aggresive in terms of its network activity.**
+**Use the startTime script option to run it only a short time before the tickets are released because it's quite aggresive in terms of its network activity.**

 #### Usage
 1. Open Firefox and navigate to your Eventbrite event